 Identity Theft is the unlawful use of another person’s identification.
 It may take many forms.
 Common methods include credit card or other financial institution fraud, phone or utility service theft, and the taking of government documents or benefits.
+Recent online hackers (or cyber thieves) have especially targeted on business of all sizes which have no computer safeguards and minimal or no disbursement controls for use with their bank’s online business banking system.
 One way in which to help stop these activities is to protect your account information from thieves and unauthorized users.
 The FDIC has published a multimedia presentation to help consumers protect themselves from identity theft - “Don't Be an On-line Victim: How to Guard Against Internet Thieves and Electronic Scams” to show some basics at online security.
 You can visit the video at http://www.fdic.gov/consumers/consumer/guard/.

 Phishing is a type of e-mail designed to steal your identity.
 It involves Internet e-mail fraudsters who send spam, pop-up messages, or a look alike legitimate email from a well known Bank, online retailer, or a credit card company to lure personal information (credit card numbers, bank account information, social security numbers, passwords, or other sensitive information) from unsuspecting victims.
 For more information, please visit: www.antiphishing.org

 Pharming is a hacker's attack aiming to redirect a website's traffic to another, bogus website.
 Pharming can be conducted either by changing the hosts file on a victim’s computer or by exploitation of a vulnerability in DNS server software.
 For more information, please visit: http://en.wikipedia.org/wiki/Pharming